ORESoftware/bunion/readme.md

 > This logging module is ~30% more performant than Bunyan when used as a part of a complete pipeline.

-> | Advantages over other loggers like Bunyan
+> Advantages over other loggers like Bunyan
 > 1. Has a default logger, configured by `.bunion.js`
 > 2. Uses array format instead of object format by default - more readable and more performant
 > 3. Has CLI tools for navigating log files

-> | Basic API
+> Basic API
 > 1. Only writes to stdout, not stderr
 > 2. Uses an array format by default:
 >
 >```typescript
 >  return safe.stringify([
->    '@bunion',  // the format of the logging line
+>    '@bunion:1',  // the format of the logging line, with version number
 >    appName,    // your app name
 >    level,      // the logging level
 >    process.pid,  // the process pid